EYFS - week commencing 27th November

-In Maths we will be completing week 3 of the NCETM's Mastering Number programme.
+In Maths we will be working on week 9 of the NCETM's Mastering Number Programme about composition.

 For those who couldn't make the open evening, we have sent home some information packs and attached the powerpoint.
 If you have any questions, please just come and see us.